-Travel Angle
+11.4 Travel Angle

-Travel angle is the right to left, relative to the direction of welding.
+The travel angle is the right to left, relative to the direction of welding.
 A travel angle of 5° - 15° is ideal and produces the right level of control over the weld pool.
-A travel angle higher than 20° will give an unstable arc condition with poor weld metal transfer, less penetration, high levels of spatter, weak gas shield and poor quality finished weld.
+A travel angle higher than 20° will give an unstable arc condition with poor weld metal transfer, less penetration, high levels of spatter, weak gas shielding and a poor quality finished weld.